It’s Time to Stop Using the Term ‘Male Nurse.’ Here’s Why

 In a concept analysis titled, “Male Nurse,” published by Wiley’s Nursing Forum, Queensborough Community College Professor Randelle Sasa looked deeply at the term and the ways it stigmatizes men and perpetuates a gendered workforce.

 “Gendered work creates disparities between men and women; as such, it is a cycle that tends to perpetuate itself to render legitimacy to the patriarchy,” Sasa stated in the article.
 “The concept of male nurse preserved gendered work with its inherent inequities, which ultimately hurts both men and women in nursing.”

 Sasa noted that there is a long tradition of men working as nurses, as early as 250 B.C.
 But the field took a more gendered turn due to the influence of Florence Nightingale (known as the Mother of Modern Nursing).

-Now, men are severely underrepresented in nursing around the world with 11 percent of men in nursing in the United Kingdom and less than 1% in China, according to the article.
+Today, men are severely underrepresented in nursing around the world, with men making up 11% of the field in the United Kingdom and less than 1% in China, according to the article.
 Men comprised 9% of the U.S.’ registered nurse workforce, according to a 2017 survey.